-- The student's residence (to verify whether (s)he adhered to the minimum mobility requirements, see further) - The student's nationality (to verify whether the geographical balance was respected) - For all students: proof of enrolment, participation, graduation (if applicable) - For scholarship holders: proof of payment of the claimed/declared scholarship amounts - For the special needs: see further.
+- The student's residence (to verify whether (s)he adhered to the minimum mobility requirements, see further) - The student's nationality (to verify whether the geographical balance was respected) For all students: proof of enrolment, participation, graduation (if applicable), attendance of the graduation ceremony, etc. - For scholarship holders: proof of payment of the claimed/declared scholarship amounts - For the special needs: see further.